Outer Banks Articles & Shorts - Issue 23: Fall/Winter 2020/21

 By Lexi Holian

 Amid the changing tides of the Outer Banks, award-winning designer Gail Kowalski is inspired by the movement and fluidity of the sea.
 Her handmade jewelry is marked by asymmetry and a motion that you can feel as you look upon the wearable art.
-Since 1977 Jewelry by Gail has been bringing one-of-a-kind designs to the...
+Since 1977 Jewelry by Gail has been bringing one-of-a-kind designs to...
 Read More

 So Much More Than a Craft Gallery